Skip to main content

 Read path

-The main session and forks read pending updates differently:
+The main session and forks read pending updates differently.
+The injected header varies by context to guide the agent’s behavior:

 The main session pops pending updates — reads and clears the file atomically.
 The updates are prepended to the next message the agent sees, giving it context about what happened in the background.After the pop, the file is deleted.
 Each update is consumed exactly once.